 In June, “Business Made in Montana,” a 25-year-old program that looks at businesses in the Big Sky state, aired on Montana PBS.
 The project is produced by students in Professor Kevin Tompkins’ intermediate videography and editing class, who find and research the businesses, set up shoots, shoot, produce and edit the five pieces that make up this half-hour show.
 See the show on PBS here.

 Across the globe, the Montana Journalism Abroad team, led by Professor Joe Eaton, traveled to Korea to cover urban issues for The Atlantic’s CityLab site.
-They’re work covered the aftermath of the Olympics, Seoul’s “war preppers” and they were there report on reaction to President Donald Trump cancelling the North Korea summit in late May.
+Their work covered the aftermath of the Olympics, Seoul’s “war preppers” and they were there to report on reaction to President Donald Trump cancelling the North Korea summit in late May.
 See their work here.

 Last summer, the Montana Journalism Abroad team covered the aftermath of the nuclear disaster in Fukushima, Japan.
 That project took home a Society of Professional Journalists award for online news reporting this year.

-Closer to home, students in Professor Jule Banville’s advanced audio class spend spring semester going back to high school to produce a podcast about and with students at Willard Alternative High School in Missoula.
+Closer to home, students in Professor Jule Banville’s advanced audio class spent spring semester going back to high school to produce a podcast about and with students at Willard Alternative High School in Missoula.
 Students dug into stereotypes and stigma, school counselors and vampires.
 Yes, vampires.
 You can listen and subscribe on iTunes, or at the student-produced Willard Podcast site.
 The work also aired on Montana Public Radio this summer.

 (Last year’s advanced audio project, “The Meth Effect,” co-led by Professors Jule and Lee Banville won a Society of Professional Journalists award for in-depth reporting.)